In Caregiving, Anxiety Can Be Contagious

 - Journaling helps many people relieve anxiety.
 When we write down our feelings for our eyes only, we can be as honest as we know how to be.
 Writing down our negative feelings can take away some of the power of those feelings to produce guilt and anxiety.
 Try to write in your journal when you feel positive and grateful, as well.
 Doing so can balance you emotionally when you read your journal during an emotionally low time.

 - Forgive yourself for perceived shortcomings in your caregiving and other areas of your life.
 When journaling, you may uncover some issues that you can improve upon.
 Other problems may stump you.
 Remind yourself that while you may have failings, you are trying to be a good person.
 Likely, you are harder on yourself than you should be.
 You are doing your best, which won't be perfect.
 If there is something you feel that you can improve upon, talk to another caregiver, a professional counselor or join a Support Group to see how you go about developing better skills.

 - Take care of yourself by eating well and exercising.
 Study after study tells us that eating well and getting proper exercise will reduce anxiety and stress.
 Following through can be a challenge – that I know only too well – but do try.

 - Breathe.
-Have you ever noticed that when you are anxious – very, very anxious – you are barely breathing?
+Have you ever noticed that when you are very, very anxious you are barely breathing?
 As a matter of fact, symptoms of an anxiety attack include feelings of not being able to breathe.
-When you feel anxious try this exercise recommended by Andrew Weil, M.D.
+When you feel anxious, try this exercise recommended by Dr. Andrew Weil: